 Farmington in Strafford County, New Hampshire — The American Northeast (New England)

 Location.
-43° 23.475′ N, 71° 3.902′ W. Marker is in Farmington, New Hampshire, in Strafford County.
-Memorial is on Main Street (New Hampshire Route 153) just south of Blouin Street, on the right when traveling north.
-Marker is located beside the sidewalk, in front of the old Farmington Town Hall building.
+43° 23.689′ N, 71° 3.941′ W. Marker is in Farmington, New Hampshire, in Strafford County.
+Memorial can be reached from Charles Street (Main Street) (New Hampshire Route 153) just north of Grant Street, on the left when traveling north.
+Monument is located at the center of James Edgerly Memorial Park.
 Touch for map.
-Marker is at or near this postal address: 531 Main Street, Farmington NH 03835, United States of America.
+Marker is in this post office area: Farmington NH 03835, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on January 9, 2021.
-It was originally submitted on January 7, 2021, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 39 times since then.
-Photos: 1, 2, 3. submitted on January 9, 2021, by Cosmos Mariner of Cape Canaveral, Florida.
+This page was last revised on November 19, 2020.
+It was originally submitted on November 1, 2020, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 70 times since then and 7 times this year.
+Photos: 1, 2, 3, 4, 5, 6. submitted on November 19, 2020, by Cosmos Mariner of Cape Canaveral, Florida.